 2. Spending Limit and Minimum Balances

-Because children are still learning how to understand their finances, it’s unwise to give them free reign.
-Most, if not all, banks will either have built-in limits on spending and withdrawals, or they’ll let a parent or legal guardian set specific limits for each individual child.
+Because children are still learning to understand their finances, giving them free reign is unwise.
+Most, if not all, banks will either have built-in limits on spending and withdrawals, or they’ll let a parent or legal guardian set specific limits for each child.

 Check with the bank to ensure these spending and withdrawal limits meet your needs and expectations.
 You’ll also want to check if those limits apply to you as the legal guardian or parent.
-For instance, if you’re saving up for your child’s first car purchase, you would need to ensure the bank doesn’t have a low daily spending limit of $100.
+For instance, if you’re saving up for your child’s first car purchase, you must ensure the bank doesn’t have a low daily spending limit of $100.

 Similarly, ask about minimum balances.
 A minimum balance requirement is common for adult banking, and it’s also occasionally seen in savings and investment services aimed at minors.
 Because your child likely isn’t investing or saving at a very high rate, the best savings accounts for kids have no minimum balance.